JonathanMcCormickJr/OSSP-CS/Term-04/linux-plus/README.md

 # Linux+

-Study and earn the Linux+ exam. 🐧
+Study and earn the Linux+ cert. 🐧